Santa Maria della Vittoria, Rome

-Santa Maria della Vittoria (Saint Mary of Victory, S. Mariae de Victoria) is a Catholic titular church and basilica dedicated to the Virgin Mary in Rome, Italy.
-The church is known for the masterpiece of Gian Lorenzo Bernini in the Cornaro Chapel, the Ecstasy of Saint Teresa.
+Santa Maria della Vittoria (Saint Mary of Victory, S. Mariae de Victoria) is a Catholic titular minor basilica and Discalced Carmelite conventual church dedicated to Our Lady of Victories in Rome, Italy, famously the home of Gian Lorenzo Bernini‘s masterpiece the Ecstasy of Saint Teresa.
 The church is in the Rione Sallustiano, on number 98 via XX Settembre, where this street intersects with Largo Santa Susanna.
-It stands to the side of the Fontana dell'Acqua Felice.
-The church mirrors the Church of Santa Susanna across the Largo.
-It is about two blocks northwest of the Piazza della Repubblica and Teatro dell'Opera metro stop.
+It is located next to the Fountain of Moses and mirrors the Church of Santa Susanna across the Largo.
+It is about two blocks northwest of the Piazza della Repubblica and Teatro dell'Opera metro station.